Supposeduck30/waukee-schools-gpa-calculator/README.md

 ## https://waukee-schools-gpa-calculator.lovable.app/
 This project:
 - has accurate GPA calculation based on WCSD rules
-- has a custom input for course names and percentages
+- has a custom input for course names and letter grades
 - incorporates a simple and easy to use design
 - is hosted via Loveable.app